chef/chef-web-docs/chef_master/source/resource_link.rst

 A symbolic link---sometimes referred to as a soft link---is a directory entry that associates a file name with a string that contains an absolute or relative path to a file on any file system.
 In other words, "a file that contains a path that points to another file."
 A symbolic link creates a new file with a new inode that points to the inode location of the original file.

 A hard link is a directory entry that associates a file with another file in the same file system.
 In other words, "multiple directory entries to the same file."
-A hard link creates a new file that points to the same inode as the original file.
+A hard link creates a new file that points to the same inode as the original file.\

+On Windows, this resource can be used to create directory junction/reparse points.

 Syntax
 =====================================================